 We have to go outside to see our country objectively.

 We, the Spaniards do need to do two things: 1) Go outside to see other countries and have a more objective view of our own country.
 2) Receive foreigners as we do to realize how much they appreciate our country.

 What makes us different?
 Maybe it is that we are in the south of Europe and close to Africa.
 If you read our history you will learn that We have been invaded and visited by many other people.
-The Phoenicians passed through 1000 years before Christ (they brought us the culture of wine and the art of growing the vineyards, the Greeks, their culture, the Carthaginians, the Romans, their monuments, their language, and their culture.
+Firstly the Phoenicians passed through 1000 years before Christ.
+They brought us the culture of wine and the art of growing the vineyards).
+Then came the Greeks, their culture, the Carthaginians, the Romans, their monuments, their language, and their culture.

 I admire how characters like Hemingway, Ava Gardner, and Orson Welles enjoyed this country.
-I just saw the movie “The eyes of Orson Welles” and I love watching what he paid attention to Spain.
+I just saw the movie “The eyes of Orson Welles” and I love watching what he paid attention to in Spain.

 There are many things that make this country different.